HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 - The `documentObject` contains the document's real data.
 Its properties vary depending on the type of content source and the fields that are indexed.

- The fallback logic to extract data from the documentObject, if the common fields are not directly provided you could fill in title from the `documentObject.name` field and type from the `documentObject.contentType` field.
+ If common fields are not provided, the fallback logic is to extract data from the `documentObject`.
+To extract data, enter the title in the `documentObject.name` field and provide the type in the `documentObject.contentType` field.

 - The `lastIndexed` and `firstIndexed` fields are maintained by the search.
 These fields display the corresponding timestamps of last indexing and first indexing, respectively.